Neil-McK/DccDiagnostics/README.md

 are optionally filtered and counted.

-In between statistics output, received DCC frames are decoded and printed; duplicate frames are not printed more than once per period.
+In between statistics output, received DCC frames are decoded and printed; duplicate throttle frames are not printed more than once per period.

 Press '?' to see help of the commands available.
 By default the breakdown of pulse lengths is not displayed, press 'B' to enabled it.